-The official guidance states that the rest of your household are not required to adopt these protective shielding measures for themselves, however, we would expect them to do what they can to support you in shielding and, at the very least, to stringently follow guidance on social distancing.
+The official guidance states that the rest of your household are not required to adopt these protective shielding measures for themselves.
+However, we expect they will do what they can to support you in shielding and to carefully follow guidance on social distancing.
 Some measures you can follow are included below:

-- Minimise, as much as possible, the time any vulnerable family members spend in shared spaces such as kitchens, bathrooms and sitting areas, and keep shared spaces well ventilated.
+- Minimise the time any vulnerable family members spend in shared spaces such as kitchens, bathrooms and sitting areas, and keep shared spaces well ventilated.

 - Aim to keep 2 metres (3 steps) away from people you live with and encourage them to sleep in a different bed where possible.
 If they can, they should use a separate bathroom from the rest of the household.
-Make sure to use separate towels from the other people in your house, both for drying after bathing or showering and for hand-hygiene purposes.
+Make sure to use separate towels from the other people in your house, both for drying after bathing or showering and for after hand-washing.

 - If you share a kitchen, avoid using it while any vulnerable people are present.
 If they can, they should take their meals back to their room to eat.
 If you have one, use a dishwasher to clean and dry the family’s used crockery and cutlery.
 If this is not possible, wash them using your usual washing up liquid and warm water and dry them thoroughly.
 If the vulnerable person is using their own utensils, remember to use a separate tea towel for drying these.

 - We understand that it will be difficult for some people to separate themselves from others at home.
 You should do your very best to follow this guidance and everyone in your household should regularly wash their hands, avoid touching their face, and clean frequently touched surfaces.

 Should I let my child/children return to school?